 1. Total communication approach:

-Sense (2019) define Total Communication approach as: “The total communication approach is about finding and using the right combination of communication methods for each person.
+Sense (2019) define Total Communication approach as: “Finding and using the right combination of communication methods for each person.
 This approach helps an individual to form connections, ensures successful interactions and supports information exchanges and conversations.
 A combination of methods are used, which reinforce each other and strengthen meaning for the individual”.

 2. Identifying needs and types of support for pupils

 Children are regularly assessed under various speech and communication frameworks, and will be identified by teachers and professionals as needing various levels of support.
-The levels of Speech and Language support given by both teachers and specialist language therapists are Universal levels, targeted levels and specialist support.
+The levels of Speech and Language support given by both teachers and specialist language therapists are Universal levels, targeted levels and specialist support which is outlined within their EHCP.

 Communication at Rigby Hall School is very important.
 We encourage the children to practice their communication skills in a variety of different ways.
-In Primary, children have 3x weekly dedicated Communication sessions in which children can develop their speaking and listening skills in fun ways.
-Our Primary children particularly like engaging in ‘Listening time’ activities (taken and adapted from Worcestershire Speech and Language Services).
-In Secondary, children are encouraged to take part in debates, raps and mock interviews – all to promote great communication skills.
-A lot of this work is supported by our fantastic Speech and Language therapists.
+In Primary, children have weekly dedicated Communication sessions in which children can develop their speaking and listening skills in fun ways.
+Our Early Years and KS1 children particularly enjoy engaging in ‘Listening time’ activities (taken and adapted from Worcestershire Speech and Language Services).
+In KS2-KS4 pupils engage in the Talkabout programme, whereby children develop great communication skills.
+A lot of this work is supported by our fantastic Speech and Language therapists who offer support to Rigby Hall pupils and staff two days each week.

 We celebrate the important need for Communication in a yearly 'No pens day', in collaboration with The Communication Trust.
 For more information please see: https://ican.org.uk/no-pens-day-wednesday/